-Check out the example above: we failed twice to 3D print the Gayer-Andersen Cat (Scan the World), blaming bed adhesion in both cases.
-Even after applying 20+ skirt outlines in Simplify3D to hold the cat feet, it still didn’t work.
+Check out the example above: we failed twice to 3D print the Gayer-Andersen Cat (Scan the World) on Delta Wasp 2040, blaming bed adhesion in both cases.
+Even after applying 20+ skirt outlines in Simplify3D to hold the cat’s feet, it still didn’t work.
 But thanks to time lapsing, we discovered that the issue was the Z-Hop setting in the slicer software.

 Saving Resources: As mentioned earlier, a successful time-lapse offers greater proof than a slicer software preview that your design is suitable for 3D printing.
 For makers, that means saving valuable time and resources.

-At the time of writing this article, OctoLapse time lapses are the best choice.
+At the time of writing this article, OctoLapse time lapses are the best choice for FDM 3D Printers.
 Video stability is one of the primary reasons for its success.
 The extruder retracts just before each frame (picture) is created.